maskerTim/GemeloEyes/README.md

     * Test that get system performance.
     * Test that writes data that monitored into database.
     * Test the whole monitor mechanism (code in template method) on running.
-* If you would like to test MQTT, please goto `docker` directory and run this command:
+* If you would like to test MQTT, please goto `docker` directory and run this command to start mqtt broker: `bash mqtt_docker.sh`
-    `bash mqtt_docker.sh`
+    * `mqtt_conf` is a directory for configuration of mosquitto, you could refer to its [official website](https://mosquitto.org/).
+Also, you could refer to [official docker hub](https://hub.docker.com/_/eclipse-mosquitto) for mosquitto of docker version.
+* If you would like to test it could run successfully, please test by `test_main.py` in `tests` directory.
+Just run `python3 tests/test_main.py`.

 ## Design Blueprint
 ### System Design